Dow Jones futures: the market rises at the point of success or break; Elon Musk moves to end Twitter deal

 Northrop stock, after bouncing back to its buying range the previous week, fell 1.2% in the last week to 480.43, but bounced back from Tuesday’s 50-day streak test.
 NOC stock is exercisable from the 50-day line and 477.36 old buy points.
 Northrop stock now has a file flat base With 492.40 buy points.

 Alibaba stock broke above the 200-day line and exited a bottom line with resistance above 121.
-Over the course of the week, BABA stock rose 4.2% to 120.90 but fell 1.2% on Friday to close just below those key levels.
-On Thursday, BABA stock Ideally, bottom bases will form substantially above or above the 200-day line, but many stocks are showing similar patterns.
+Over the course of the week, BABA stock rose 4.2% to 120.90 but fell 1.2% on Friday to close slightly below those key levels.
+On Thursday, BABA stock ideally, bases will form a bottom significantly higher or higher than the 200-day line, but many stocks are showing similar patterns.
 Many Chinese Internet stocks are showing improved actions.

-SolarEdge stock jumped 6.75% in the last week to 295.11, rebounding from the 50-day line on Tuesday and retracing the 200-line on Friday.
+SolarEdge stock jumped 6.75% in the last week to 295.11, rebounding from its 50-day streak on Tuesday and retracing its 200-day streak on Friday.
 SEDG stock operates at 314.62 buy points from cup base with handle.
-But it is trading directly on a trend line from the top of the handle or above the 3-month base.
+But it is trading directly on a trend line from the top of the handle or above the three month base.

 Tesla vs. BYD: Which EV giant is the best one to buy?

 Tesla stock rose 10.3% in the short week to 752.9 back above the 50-day line for the first time in two months.
-TSLA stock has yet to pull back from its May lows last month, so it can be said that it is trying to erase a very short bottom base.
+TSLA stock has not bottomed out from its May lows last month, so it can be said that it is trying to clear a very short bottom base.

 Tesla stock rose 2% late Friday after news that Musk is seeking to end the Twitter deal, which may require more TSLA sales or guarantees.